alexs-44/solar-forecasting/README.md

 ## Project Objective

-Solar photovoltaic systems are the fastest-growing source of electricity worldwide, but their output varies with weather conditions in ways that are hard to predict without the right tools.
-This project builds an end-to-end machine learning pipeline that answers a simple question:
+Solar photovoltaic systems are the fastest-growing source of electricity worldwide, yet their output remains inherently variable due to changing weather conditions.
+This variability introduces challenges for grid reliability, energy planning, and short-term forecasting, particularly as solar penetration increases.

+This project develops an end-to-end machine learning pipeline for short-term solar power forecasting, designed to answer a practical and scalable question:

  **Given a location and a weather forecast, how much power will a 5 kW solar system produce on a selected day?**

+To address this, the pipeline combines:

+- real measured solar irradiance and meteorological data
+- a simplified physical model to estimate baseline system output
+- multiple machine learning models trained to capture relationships between weather patterns and power generation.

-The pipeline covers everything from raw data ingestion through model training, evaluation, and a live interactive web application.
+The pipeline covers everything from raw data ingestion and preprocessing through model training, evaluation, and a live interactive web application.

+In addition to building a functional forecasting tool, this project explores a key applied machine learning question:

+**How do model complexity, temporal structure, and dataset size influence forecasting performance in physical energy systems?**

 ### What this project demonstrates